Tips, training & advies

 If you are going to work in the Netherlands, for example a side job alongside your studies, you will always need to take out Dutch basic health insurance.

-In doubt about whether you should take out Dutch health insurance?
+Are you unsure whether you must take out Dutch basic health insurance?
 Then ask the SVB to assess this for you.

 If you are going to do an internship for which you are being paid at least as much as the Dutch minimum wage, you must be insured with a Dutch basic health insurance.
 Expenses are regarded as income for your internship, room and board may also be seen as such.